dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

 At last you might want to allow a client to submit an object via any of the above mentioned options on the same endpoint.
 In this case your endpoint has to pick the correct model binding based on the `Content-Type` HTTP header and this can be achieved with the `ctx.BindModel<'T>()` function.

-Since all model binding functions are extension methods of the `HttpContext` type, they can be used from anywhere in a web application where you have access to the `HttpContext` object, which in Giraffe is every single `HttpHandler` function.
+Since all model binding functions are extension methods of the `HttpContext` type they can be used from anywhere in a web application where you have access to the `HttpContext` object, which in Giraffe's case is every single `HttpHandler` function.

 ## What's next?

 There were quite a few breaking changes since the first release, but APIs are slowly maturing as I get more feedback and exposure of the framework.
 So far the library has been in an alpha stage and will probably remain for another few weeks before I get around to finish some more examples and test projects which will essentially lead to the beta phase.

-Once the project is in beta I will try to focus my effort more on collecting a lot of feedback before I feel confident enough to declare the first RC and subsequently the official version 1.0.0.
+Once the project is in beta I will try to focus my effort more on collecting a lot of additional feedback before I feel confident enough to declare the first RC and subsequently the official version 1.0.0.

 Even though breaking changes are not always the end of the world I would like to avoid drastic fundamental changes (as seen recently) once the project has entered the first stable release.
 Therefore I have been fairly reluctant to prematurely label Giraffe beyond an alpha and will probably want to enjoy the freedom of breaking stuff for a tiny bit longer.
-At the end of the day it's about setting the right expectations and I don't help anyone by labeling v1.0.0 too early when I know there's still a danger of potentially moving stuff around.
+At the end of the day it's about setting the right expectations and I don't help anyone by labeling v1.0.0 too early when I know there's still a fair bit of danger of potentially moving stuff around.

 However, having said that I do want to stress that the underlying system (ASP.NET Core and Kestrel) have been very stable for a while now and as long as you don't mind that a namespace or method might still change in the near future then Giraffe is absolutely fit for production.
 So please go ahead and give it a try if you like what you've seen in this blog post so far :).

-This basically brings me to the end of this blog post and I thought what better way to finish it off than by sharing some of our memories from our wonderful wedding (in case you ever wondered what a British-Indian/Austrian-Polish wedding looks like ;)).
+This basically brings me to the end of this follow up article and I thought what better way to finish it off than by sharing some of our memories from our wonderful wedding (in case you ever wondered what a British-Indian/Austrian-Polish wedding looks like ;)).

 It was a very long day, which started off with a civil ceremony in the morning...